 Your business card should be 3.5 x 2 inches.
-Anything larger than that is likely to get trashed.
+Anything larger than that and your artistic business card will get trashed.

 Don’t be tempted to cut corners on quality.
 A flimsy card screams a flimsy business.
 If you don’t want to spend anything on your calling card what does it say about your attitude?
 It says slack, uninterested, and sloppy.

 These things matter.

 You might see cards described in points, in which case, 14-16 points is the correct thickness, or you may be offered business cards in lbs, in which case, ask for a 140lb stock paper.

 These are minimum weights.
-You can buy a heavier card if you wish.
+You can buy a heavier weight if you wish.

-If you wish to order some cards online these are three safe options:
+If you want to order some cards online these are three safe options: